Skip to Content

 There are several miles of lovely hiking trails in Brighton State Park, all of them fairly flat and easy to navigate.

 On the south and east shores of Spectacle Pond, you can hike along the Shore Trail to a rare red pine forest and to Indian Point, which is a fabulous spot to watch the sunset.
-The trail continues to loop through the forest of pines, hemlock, and hardwoods.

 During my recent fall trip, I saw one couple on the trail.
-It was a blissfully quiet walk and the leaves were many shades of green, yellow, orange, and red.
+It was a blissfully quiet walk, and the leaves were many shades of green, yellow, orange, and red.
 Such a peaceful spot to meander!

 A paddler on Spectacle Pond in Brighton State Park in Vermont.